afunnydev/tinysociety/content/articles/2022-12-22-6-best-off-the-grid-appliances-for-your-tiny-house.md

 Propane refrigerators might be cheaper, but there are definitely more things to go wrong.

 The same goes for propane tankless water heaters.

+If something does go awry, accept that you might need to call in the pros to fix it, unless you want to take even more tools with you.
+Experts using [appliance repair software](https://www.servicefusion.com/appliance-repair-software) should be able to sort off-grid setups in a flash.

 ### Available space